cirosantilli/linux-cheat/grep.md

     a

-#pattern
+#Pattern

-grep can use POSIX BRE and POSIX ERE
+grep can use POSIX BRE (default) and POSIX ERE via `-E`.

-don't forget: BRE is deprecated
+Don't forget: BRE is deprecated.

-perl regexp is not specified in POSIX
+Perl regexp is not specified in POSIX, but the GNU implementation offers the option, but states in the man that it is highly experimental (from which we deduce they are not relying on Perl itself).

-#-i
+#i

-case insensitive:
+Case insensitive:

     echo $'A\nB' | grep -i a